sequana/multicov/README.rst

     --input-pattern "*.bam"

-The sequana_pipelines_coverage script creates a directory with the pipeline and its configuration file.
+The sequana_coverage script creates a directory with the pipeline and its configuration file.
 You will then need to execute the pipeline::